alx-sch/alx-sch/README.md

 👨‍💻 Recently completed a Data Science Bootcamp at [SPICED Academy](https://www.spiced-academy.com/en).
 🎯 Currently expanding my skills at [42](https://42berlin.de/) on the path to becoming a Data Scientist and exploring Berlin's tech scene.

-Let's connect and explore the data-driven world together! 🔍